scaleapi/scaleapi-python-client/docs/developer_guide.md

     },
 ```

+In Python SDK we follow [Google's Python Docstring Guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for comments and docstring of modules, functions and classes.
+[Python Docstring Generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) is a useful VS Code extension that helps to generate docstrings.

 ### 5. Running pre-commit Tests Manually

 You can run following command to run pre-commit linter for all files, without a commit.
 It provides a report for issues as well as fixes formatting.